-The Port Arthur Paranormal Investigation Tour goes way beyond a normal ghost tour at one of Australia’s most haunted sites!
-Pick your paranormal investigating equipment and pack an extra pair of knickers for this haunting tour!
+There’s the Port Arthur Ghost Tour and then there’s the Port Arthur Paranormal Investigation Tour which goes way beyond a normal ghost tour, all while exploring one of Australia’s most haunted sites!
+Pick your paranormal investigating equipment and pack an extra pair of knickers for this haunting ghost tour on Tasmania’s Apple Isle!

 I’m someone that sits on the fence when it comes to the spirit world, I don’t disbelieve in the paranormal, but until I see irrefutable proof, there will always be a little part of my brain that will say ‘weeeell, maybe’.